 Job Leads for Partners and Spouses

-Gainesville has a lower unemployment rate than Florida, and the US, and has seen a boom in high-tech industry throughout the economic recovery.
+Gainesville has a lower unemployment rate than Florida and the US as a whole, and it has seen a boom in high-tech industry throughout the economic recovery.
 For the most up-to-date information on job openings in the Gainesville area, check out these resources:

 Our department fosters a rich sense of teamwork and friendship that support our robust academic and research communities.
 Check out what we’ve been up to outside of the lab.